-as long as the claim holding fees are paid to both the U.S. government and the county.
+the county.
 The claims must also be maintained by ensuring that the claim posts and location notices are properly upright and visible.

-The property is 100% owned and not subject to any production royalties or encumbrances except for a 1% net smelter return royalty held by Newmont Goldcorp (formerly Goldcorp) and a 1% net smelter return royalty held by Macquarie Americas Corp. on any mineral production from the property.
+The property is not subject to any production royalties or encumbrances except for a 1% net smelter return royalty held by Goldcorp Inc. and a 1% net smelter return royalty held by Macquarie Americas Corp. on any mineral production from the property.